My name is Harold (Hal) Aage Skaarup, CD3, BFA, MA in War Studies.

 During those 40 years with the Canadian Forces, I had the privilege of taking part in history making events and having interesting experiences with incredibly talented people from many different countries.
 As a result, I believe that I have a bit of insight into some of the military history that Canadian soldiers, sailors, airmen and women have made in the past, are making in the present and will make in the future, both here at home and overseas.
-I have written and researched some of our military stories and experiences, and if you have similar interests, you will find a good deal of it here, shared from my perspective.
+I have written and researched a fair number our military stories and experiences, and if you have similar interests, you will find a good deal of it here, shared from my perspective.

 The subject material is generally divided into Army, Navy and Air Force sections, and if those are your interest, jump to the Search section of this page.
 I have a wide variety of general interests as well, and hope you find something that will catch your attention.
 Good hunting.

 For those of you with an interest in Canadian military aviation, I highly recommend the well-researched data base provided by the staff and volunteers at the Canadian Warplane Heritage Museum (CWHM) who have compiled detailed loss reports of RCAF and Canadian casualties in the RAF during the Second World War.
 These records can be found by examining the specific aircraft of interest in the Canadian Aircraft Serials Personnel Information Resource (CASPIR) files here.